EricXuCui/EricXuCui.github.io/README.md

 # Eric Xu Cui
-Hi, guys!
-My name is Eric Xu Cui, I am currently planning Major **Computer Science - Artificial Intelligence** and Minor in **Mathematics** @McGill University!
+Hi, everyone!
+Welcome to my personal site.
+My name is Eric Xu Cui, and I am fully committed to the Faculty of Science @McGill University.
+I plan to major in Computer Science with a focus on Artificial Intelligence and minor in Mathematics in the future.
+I have a strong obsession and passion for video game development and Artificial Intelligence.
+My aim is to forge connections between the realms of entertainment and AI by employing traditional programming algorithms and machine learning to deepen insights into both domains.

 #### Technical Skills: Unreal Engine 4&5 game development by using C++ and Blueprint, Video Game AI Behavior Tree Design